idleberg/codemirror-nsis/README.md

 As of `v5.8.0`, CodeMirror ships with [NSIS support][2].
 This is merely the standalone version of the very same mode.

+If you're using Adobe Brackets, you can install [NSIS mode][3] with Extension Manager!

 ## Installation

 1. Download the JavaScript file and place it into `mode/file`